School-based health care services for children in special education—Provider qualifications.

 ).
-These services must be delivered by qualified health care providers who hold a current professional license:
+These services must be delivered by qualified health care providers who are enrolled with the medicaid agency and hold a current professional license:

 (1) Audiology services must be delivered by a licensed audiologist.